raspberrypilearning/shoe-charm/en/step_6.md

 ![The snap fit hole in place on the charm](images/snap-fit-hole.png)

-- Then group it with the charm to cut out the socket shape in the charm.
+- Group the snap fit hole with the charm to cut out the socket shape in the charm.

 ![The snap fit hole grouped, creating a cutout in the charm](images/snap-fit-socket.png)